Winter Weather Advisory from SUN 4:00 AM CST until SUN 6:00 PM CST

 Issued by National Weather Service – Sioux Falls, SD

-…WINTER WEATHER ADVISORY NOW IN EFFECT FROM 4 AM TO 6 PM CST
+…WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 4 AM TO 6 PM

 * WHEN…From 4 AM to 6 PM CST Sunday.